Overactive Bladder in Women in Korea

 • Neuromodulation or Botox: ₩300,000–₩800,000 depending on method

-Why Choose Gangnam J Urology Clinic for Female OAB?
+Why Choose Gangnam Highst Urology Clinic for Female OAB?

 • Compassionate, female-centered care with privacy and discretion